Geuthur/aa-ledger/README.md

 - LEDGER_APP_NAME: `"YOURNAME"` - Set the name of the APP
 - LEDGER_TASKS_TIME_LIMIT: `7200` - Defines the time (in seconds) a task will timeout
+- LEDGER_USE_COMPRESSED: `True` - Defines if Mining Ledger use Compressed Price or Raw
+- LEDGER_PRICE_PERCENTAGE: `0.9`- Defines Mining Price multiplier

 Advanced Settings: Stale Status for Each Section